-VIRGINIA MEDICAID / FAMIS APPEAL GOOD CAUSE QUESTIONNAIRE
+VIRGINIA MEDICAID / FAMIS APPEAL GOOD CAUSE QUESTIONNAIRE FOR NON MCO APPEALS

-Fill out this form if you are filing an appeal request more than 30 days after receipt of the agency's written notice.
+Only required for late appeals.
+Complete this form if you are filing an appeal request more than 30 days after receipt of the agency's written notice.
+By regulation, there is no good cause for late MCO appeals which have a longer deadline to file of 120 days.